Sleep that knits up the ravell’d sleeve of care,

 Problems with waking up too early are often a sign of depression, or they may be caused by noise and light in the bedroom.

 Our fast-paced society takes its toll on sleep.
-The average American sleeps about 7 hours a night.
-A century ago, the average was 9 hours.
+The average American sleeps about seven hours a night.
+A century ago, the average was nine hours.
 Francis Buda, MD, cofounder of the Atlanta Center for Sleep Disorders, says, “The American population as a whole is chronically sleep deprived.”

 As many as 36% of Americans have some type of sleep disorder.
 That’s a huge number.
 Why is sleeping so difficult?
 Sleep specialists have identified the following reasons, among others.

-Substances.
 The late sleep specialist Peter Hauri, PhD, formerly Co-Director of the Mayo Clinic Sleep Disorders Center, says, “There are three things that have an excellent chance of helping you sleep, no matter what other factors are involved.
-These things are reducing caffeine, limiting alcohol, and stopping smoking.”
+These things are reducing caffeine, limiting alcohol and stopping smoking.”

 People used to think an alcoholic drink was a good sleep aid, hence the term “nightcap.”
 But Dr. Hauri says, “Drinking alcohol late in the evening produces troubled and fragmented sleep.
 The person does not sleep soundly but wakes up several times and does not get back to sleep promptly.
 By morning, there invariably is less sleep than without alcohol.”
 Some foods, especially spicy foods, also cause insomnia in some people.